poetapp/documentation/rdd/blockchain-confirmations.md

 ## Cases

+There are three different cases the node needs to be aware of and know how to respond to.

+### Transaction Lost

-- Transaction disappears from mempool and never gets in a block (most likely discarded after too long in mempool)
+Transaction disappears from mempool and never gets in a block.
+Most likely discarded after too long in mempool.

+### Transaction Stuck

-- Transaction is in mempool for too long, never gets in a block (low fee)
+Transaction is in mempool for too long, never gets in a block.
+Probably due to low fee.

+### Reorg

-- Transaction gets into a block and sometime after that block becomes stale (reorg)
+Transaction gets into a block and sometime after that block becomes stale.

 ## Changes